HOW TO PREPARE YOUR ATV FOR TRANSPORT

 It’s unlikely that the carrier’s company policy will require you to drain your gas tank, but it’s a good idea to check first and make you that you have a proper understanding of what is expected.
 Some companies will ask that you drain your tank to a level between 1/4 and 1/2 full.

 Remove all personal and loose items as the carrier won’t be responsible for those items.
-Any accessories lost will not be covered by insurance.
+Any accessories lost will not be covered by the carrier’s coverage.

 Keep your ATV in good, working condition before it is shipped.
 Though it’s unlikely, a situation might arise where the carrier will need to transfer your ATV from one trailer to another during shipping.
 The carrier will probably be the individual driving the ATV on and off the trailer, though, so it’s a good idea to follow these steps to make sure your ATV is ready for whatever situation arises: